 Start by adding egg whites and pepper to a bowl and whisk them until you get a foamy texture, then cut the vegetables and sirloin.
 Afterward, add all the ingredients to a large pot on medium heat and stir them frequently while it reaches the boiling point.

 Once it starts to boil, lower the heat and let it simmer for 40 minutes without stirring.
 Finally, pour the liquid through a fine-mesh strainer lined with cheesecloth.
-This is fundamental to obtain a clear liquid because the “impurities” will be caught by the cloth.
+This is fundamental to obtaining a clear liquid because the “impurities” will be caught by the cloth.

 When your crystal clear broth is ready, season it however you like it and serve it.
 If you store it in an airtight container, you can keep it in the fridge for 3-4 days or you can freeze beef consommé for up to six months.